-Are you proposing any change to public paths, public rights of way or affecting any public right of access?
-Yes X No If Yes please show on your drawings the position of any affected areas highlighting the changes you propose to make, including arrangements for continuing or alternative public access.
-How many vehicle parking spaces (garaging and open parking) currently exist on the application Site?
+Are you proposing any change to public paths, public rights of way or affecting any public right of acce ss?
+Yes  No If Yes please show on your drawings the position of any affected areas highlighting the changes you parrangements for continuing or alternative public access. ropose to o make, including How many vehicle parking spaces (garaging and open parking) currently exist on the application Site?
 6 How many vehicle parking spaces (garaging and open parking) do you propose on the site (i.e. the Total of existing and any new spaces or a reduced number of spaces)?
-5 Please show on your drawings the position of existing and proposed parking spaces and identify if the types of vehicles (e.g. parking for disabled people, coaches, HGV vehicles, cycles spaces). se are fo r the use of particular Water Supply and Drainage Arrangements Will your proposal require new or altered water supply or drainage arrangements?
-Yes  No Do your proposals make provision for sustainable drainage of surface water?? (e.g. SUDS arrangements) ☐ Yes 🏿 No Note:- Please include details of SUDS arrangements on your plans Selecting 'No' to the above question means that you could be in breach of Environmental legislation.
+5 Please show on your drawings the position of existing and proposed parking spaces and identify if thes types of vehicles (e.g. parking for disabled people, coaches, HGV vehicles, cycles spaces). se are fo r the use of particular Water Supply and Drainage Arrangements Will your proposal require new or altered water supply or drainage arrangements?
+Yes X No Do your proposals make provision for sustainable drainage of surface water?? (e.g. SUDS arrangements) Yes  No Note:- Please include details of SUDS arrangements on your plans Selecting 'No' to the above question means that you could be in breach of Environmental legislation.
 Are you proposing to connect to the public water supply network?
-Yes No, using a private water supply No connection required No connection required If No, using a private water supply, please show on plans the supply and all works needed to provide it t (on or o off site).
-Assessment of Flood Risk Is the site within an area of known risk of flooding?
-Yes No □ Don't Know If the site is within an area of known risk of flooding you may need to submit a Flood Risk Assessment determined.
-You may wish to contact your Planning Authority or SEPA for advice on what information Do you think your proposal may increase the flood risk elsewhere?
-Yes No □ Don't Know Trees Are there any trees on or adjacent to the application site? ☐ Yes 🏿 No If Yes, please mark on your drawings any trees, known protected trees and their canopy spread close any are to be cut back or felled. to the pro oposal site and indicate if Waste Storage and Collection Do the plans incorporate areas to store and aid the collection of waste (including recycling)?
-Yes 🗌 No
+Yes No, using a private water supply No connection required If No, using a private water supply, please show on plans the supply and all works needed to provide it i (on or o ff site).
+Assessment of Flood Risk Is the site within an area of known risk of flooding? 🗌 Yes  No 🗌 Don't Know If the site is within an area of known risk of flooding you may need to submit a Flood Risk Assessment determined.
+You may wish to contact your Planning Authority or SEPA for advice on what information is a second secon Do you think your proposal may increase the flood risk elsewhere? 🗌 Yes  No 🗌 Don't Know Trees Are there any trees on or adjacent to the application site?
+Yes  No If Yes, please mark on your drawings any trees, known protected trees and their canopy spread close any are to be cut back or felled. to the pro oposal site and indicate if Waste Storage and Collection Do the plans incorporate areas to store and aid the collection of waste (including recycling)?
+X Yes No